Susan M Wachter

 Professional Leadership

-Board of Editors, Journal of Housing Economics, 2003-present; Board of Editors, Housing Policy Debate, 2003-present; Board of Editors, Journal of Real Estate and Finance, 2003-present; Board of Editors, Journal of Real Estate Research, 2004-present; Board of Editors, Journal of Housing Research, 2006; Homer Hoyt Institute Faculty Fellow, 2003-present
+National Association of Home Builders (NAHB) Mortgage Roundtable, 2013-present; Housing Finance Policy Center, Urban Institute, Academic Research Council, 2013-present; International Monetary Fund Advisory Group on Housing Sector Issues, 2014-2020; Board of Editors, Journal of Housing Economics, 2003-present; Board of Editors, Housing Policy Debate, 2003-present; Board of Editors, Journal of Real Estate and Finance, 2003-present; Board of Editors, Journal of Real Estate Research, 2004-present; Board of Editors, Journal of Housing Research, 2006; Homer Hoyt Institute Faculty Fellow, 1989-present; President, American Real Estate and Urban Economics Association, 1988-1989

 Corporate and Public Sector Leadership